 - MRI and Gene Studies of Genes and the Brain

-- Study of Stress, the Brain and the Development of Substance Use Disorders in Adolescents
+- MRI Study of Stress Effects on the Brain and Development of Mood and Substance Use Disorders

 Multimodal imaging of fronto-limbic structure and function associated with suicide attempts in adolescents and young adults with bipolar disorder